openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

       # If "openshift-router" is set the controller applies DestinationRules with SNI compatible with OpenShift Router.
       # If "istio" is set client mTLS settings are not modified.
       type: istio
-status:
-  conditions:
-  - meshID: west
-    status: Connected
-  - meshID: central
-    status: Disconnected
-    lastErrorMessage: "No route to host 192.168.2.1"
 ```

 #### FederatedServicePolicy

-`FederatedServicePolicy` is a namespaced resource for specifying rules to export (and import - TBD) services.
+`FederatedServicePolicy` is a namespaced resource for specifying export/import rules.
-This resource is expected to be created as a single instance for all exported (and imported - TBD) services.
+This resource is expected to be created as a single instance for all exported services.
-This is necessary, because all exported services will be associated with a single e/w gateway, so we can't map n to 1 resources.
+This is necessary, because all exported services will be associated with a single e/w gateway, so we can't properly handle N:1 relation between resources.
+Additionally, it will an owner of the egress gateway and its virtual service, because of the N:1 relation between
+imported services and the egress gateway.

 The key assumptions for export and import semantics in all variants of `FederationServicePolicy`:
 1. Export and import rules DO NOT enforce any authorization policy.
 2. Export and import rules ensure cross-cluster service discovery, and are not intended for enforcing security.
 3. Export rules are always federation-wide - we do not allow to export services to particular meshes in a federation.
-4. Import rules are defined per remote mesh to allow narrowing down service discovery data.
+4. Import rules are defined per remote mesh to allow limiting service discovery, not access to services.

 First variant of `FederatedServicePolicy` allows to export/import by label selectors and (names and namespaces).
 All rules are OR-ed in this approach.